bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Show value

-Bu default `<b-form-rating>` does not display the current numerical value.
+By default `<b-form-rating>` does not display the current numerical value.
 To show the current value simply set the `show-value` prop to `true`.
-To control the precison (number of digits after the decimal) simply set the `precision` prop to the number of digits after the decimal to show.
-The `precision` setting is useful when showing an agregated or average rating value in `readonly` mode.
+To control the precision (number of digits after the decimal) simply set the `precision` prop to the number of digits after the decimal to show.
+The `precision` setting is useful when showing an aggregated or average rating value in `readonly` mode.

 ```html
 <template>